-The Enigma Variations by Edward Elgar is more than just than a symphonic tour de force: It is a stealth homage to music cryptography.
-Elgar’s expertise in cryptography—the art of creating and decoding secret messages—is beyond dispute.
-Craig Bauer, the editor in chief of the journal Cryptologia, devotes an entire chapter to Elgar’s obsession with secret codes in his recently released book Unsolved!
-An exhaustive analysis of Elgar’s breakout orchestral masterpiece uncovered scores of ciphers which encode specific and definitive solutions to its paramount riddles concerning the hidden melody, the Enigma Theme’s “dark saying,” and the secret friend memorialized in Variation XIII.
+The Enigma Variations by Edward Elgar is more than just a symphonic tour de force: It is a stealth homage to music cryptography.
+Elgar’s expertise in cryptography — the art of creating and decoding secret messages — is beyond dispute.
+Craig Bauer, the editor-in-chief of the journal Cryptologia, devotes an entire chapter to Elgar’s obsession with secret codes in his recently released book Unsolved!
+An exhaustive analysis of Elgar’s breakout orchestral masterpiece uncovered scores of ciphers that encode specific and definitive solutions to its paramount riddles concerning the hidden melody, the Enigma Theme’s “dark saying”, and the secret friend memorialized in Variation XIII.

-The application of a number-to-letter key (1 = a, 2 = b, 3 = c, etc.) to the notehead totals for each of the string parts in the Enigma Theme’s opening six bars produces the plaintext solution LOQX.
+The application of a number-to-letter key (1 = A, 2 = B, 3 = C, etc.) to the notehead totals for each of the string parts in the Enigma Theme’s opening six bars produces the plaintext solution “LOQX”.
 This is a phonetic rendering of the word locks.
 Elgar’s personal correspondence is rife with phonetic spellings, and consequently, such a decryption bears his cryptographic fingerprints.
 Like a cipher, a lock is opened by a key.
-In its plural form, the term locks implies there are multiple keys required to decode the Enigma Theme.
+In its plural form, the term locks imply there are multiple keys required to decode the Enigma Theme.

 There is yet another set of keys in the Enigma Theme’s opening measures.
 It is constructed from the particular clefs used by the quartet of string parts which perform the first six bars of the Enigma Theme.
 For this reason, it is known as the Enigma Theme Clefs Cipher.
 Before laying out the decryption and its significance, it is vital to recognize that the decision to carefully probe the clefs used to perform the Enigma Theme’s opening six measures was not some haphazard undertaking.
 It was sparked by the realization the word clef originates from the French word for key.
 Locks are opened with keys, and the clefs used by the instruments that perform the opening six measures of the Enigma Theme are a set of previously unrecognized keys for unlocking Elgar’s contrapuntal vault.